lamfo-unb/RMCriteria/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Update
-* Update to the new version RMCriteria 0.1.0
+* Update to the new version RMCriteria 0.2.0

 ## News
-* This is the first version of the package.
+* Correct the RPrometheeIVKernel
+* Add more information about RPromtheeV
+* Create the Sensitivity Analysis manual